 Gluten Free Sour Dough Bread, WOW!

 Learn how to make perfect gluten-free sourdough bread with this easy-to-follow recipe.
 No gluten, no problem!
-Yes, this deliciously chewy crusty sour dough bread can be made in the comfort of your own home!
-I DID it!
+Yes, this deliciously chewy center and crusty sour dough bread can be made in the comfort of your own home!
+I DID it and so can you!
 Sour dough toast, melted butter, and a crispy crunchy crust… it WAS heaven at first bite!
+Next level, slather it with our delicious strawberry jam.

 I have been on a gluten free bread baking kick all through 2024 with my dear friend and student Marci.
 Marci loved baking regular wheat sour dough bread because she didn’t feel it wasn’t hurting her Crohn’s disease, nor was she having immediate symptoms.
 However, there is a myth going around that people with gluten intolerance, or Celiac disease can eat regular wheat or Einkorn sour dough bread and it won’t affect their body.
-Here’s the bottom line truth, if your body can’t break down gluten, no wheat sour dough bread will magically allow it to happen .
+Here’s the bottom line truth when it comes to eating sour dough gluten FULL bread; if your body can’t break down gluten, no fermented wheat sour dough bread will magically allow your body to digest it.
 It will cause problems on the inside, regardless if you don’t feel any symptoms.
+Your symptoms will simply be delayed.

-After I convinced Marci to join my winter’s gourp Reset, she eventually felt and saw where eating gluten had indeed been causing problems.
-So we found an amazing bread baker blogger that we binged baking all kinds of deliciously satisfying gluten free breads; Ciabatta, English muffins, pita, challah, and artisan boules.
+Marci soon after our conversation joined our winter’s group Reset, where she eventually felt and saw how eating gluten had indeed been causing problems in her body.
+Together we found an amazing gluten free bread blogger that we binged baking all kinds of her deliciously satisfying gluten free breads; Ciabatta, English muffins, pita, challah, and artisan boules.
 Our first gluten free bread muses were bloggers Aran Goyoaga, Cannelle et Vanille and Kat from The Loopy Whisk.
-We learned by practicing our skills and developing confidence that it was amazing and fun to bake delicious gluten free breads.
+We learned by practicing our skills and developing confidence how amazing and fun it was to bake delicious gluten free breads.

 However, in the back of our minds was the illustrious SOUR DOUGH bread.
-I didn’t really want to embark on making a starter again, because taking care of a starter…was just too much with the daily feeding, with the potential for problems… it was easy to talk myself out of it.
+I didn’t really want to embark on making a starter again, because taking care of a starter…well, was just too time consuming with the daily feeding and the potential for problems… it was easy to talk myself out of it.
 UNTIL, my daughter Annie decided she wanted to bake a loaf of sour dough!
 Watching her go for it, and talking with her, made me jump on in.
 I must admit, having a partner in crime really did make baking sour dough so much more fun!

 I was impressed as Annie continued to inspire me!
-It had been a couple of years since I baked my last sour dough boule from Cannelle e Vanille and Aryan Goyoaga’s Bakes Simple cookbook.
-It felt a bit more robust that still felt a lot of taking care of.
+It had been a couple of years since I baked my first sour dough boule from Cannelle e Vanille and Aryan Goyoaga’s Bakes Simple cookbook.
+The recipe was a bit more robust.
 And to be perfectly honest, I found an artisan loaf at Gjusta Bakery in Venice who made an excellent artisan gluten free loaf that satisfied my need for a “sour dough-esq” bread for sandwiches and toast, even though it wasn’t a sour dough… it satisfied on all levels!

 Annie though took it on.
-She didn’t want all the fluff of using all the different flours or starches in her first attempt.
+She didn’t want all the fluff of using all the different flours or starches in her first attempt to making her first sour dough bread.
 She found a recipe to fit her needs.
-She also used a bread blend the first time out the gate, and her bread came pretty good for her first attempt after creating a beautiful sour dough starter.
-Her first sour dough bread tasted good, but the crumb was a little dense.
+Her first sour dough bread tasted good, but the crumb,(the breads soft internal texture), was a little dense.
 Her success gave her confidence to keep going and improve.
-So my Annie blessed me with some of her starter she named Betty, after her Gma Betty Ann Curry.
+So my Annie blessed me with some of her starter, named Betty, after her Gma Betty Ann Curry.
 My starter I named Noodles after Annie.
-And now my game was on!
+Game on!

 Annie my rebel, trying to keep it simple, baked her second sour dough loaf using only 1 type of flour, but still no starches.
 Again it tasted good, but didn’t have the characteristics of a sour dough we were looking for.
 Her crust was good and crunchy, but still a bit dense.
-Bottom line for me, and all the bloggers I read, you must use the starches to give the bread its chewy, holy, and tasty structure for a true sour dough character.
+Bottom line for me, and all the bloggers I read, you must use the starches to give the bread its chewy, wholely crumb, and tasty structure for true sour dough characters.
 It IS the REAL deal folks.

 I brought Annie over the loaf that felt like the best one yet and that won our hearts.
-She was the perfect loaf on the 2nd maybe 3rd try.
+That loaf was the perfect loaf on the 2nd maybe 3rd try.
 Tasting it, convinced Annie to follow the recipe.

 Gluten Free Sour Dough Bread